hospitaljobsin/hospitaljobsin/README.md

 # TODO- recruiter portal
 - add organizations list empty state
-- make job slug unique to a particular org, always use org slug and job slug to query for jobs
 - fix applicant text search

 - add option to use screening questions and apply via the app (called EasyApply on Linkedin), or redirect to a custom application link (cannot be changed after job is published)